 Blending Children by Birth and Adoption

-Creating a Family has many resources on combining kids by birth and adoption.
-These are a few we think you will find particularly helpful:
+Creating a Family has many resources on Blending Children by Birth and Adoption.
+Here are a few we think you will find particularly helpful:

-- Top Ten Tips for Blending Children by Birth and Adoption (fact sheet)
+- Blending Children by Birth and Adoption (1 hr. podcast w/ expert)

 - Suggested Books for Preparing Children for the Adoption of a Sibling

 Many more Creating a Family interviews with experts, blogs, and fact sheets on blending biological and adopted children can be found at the icons below.

 Sources: Creating a Family radio shows below